luiscoco/Azure_SDK_Sample0_DefaultAzureCredential/README.md

 // (OPTIONAL) Create the blob container if it doesn't exist await containerClient.CreateIfNotExistsAsync();

-// Create a BlobClient
-var blobClient = containerClient.GetBlobClient("blob.txt");
+// Create a BlobClient and set the blob name var blobClient = containerClient.GetBlobClient("blob.txt");

-// Upload the blob
+// Upload the file into the blob await blobClient.UploadAsync("blob.txt");
-await blobClient.UploadAsync("blob.txt");

 Console.WriteLine("File uploaded to Blob conatiner successfully!");